mahoney1/docs/commercialpaper-query-tutorial.md

 don't worry about any errors reported in the status bar for now.

-3. Right-click on the `lib` folder and `Create new file` - call it `query.js` and hit ENTER - you'll now have a blank file.

-4. Paste in, the contents of the file `query.js` that you downloaded in Step 5 of the previous tutorial - namely the `git clone https://github.com/mahoney1/commpaper` section.
-Hit CONTROL + S to save this file.

-5. Switch back to `papercontract.js` and we'll add some more logic to the main contract script file.
+3. Switch back to `papercontract.js` and we'll add some more logic to the main contract script file.

-6. Find the function that begins `async issue` (approx line 70) and scroll down to the line `paper.setOwner(issuer);` and create a new line directly under (it aligns with the correct indentation in VSCode).
+4. Find the function that begins `async issue` (approx line 70) and scroll down to the line `paper.setOwner(issuer);` and create a new line directly under (it aligns with the correct indentation in VSCode).

-7. Now paste in the following code segment: This is to have a convenient way to report the true identity in queries later on.
+5. Now paste in the following code segment: This is to have a convenient way to report the true identity in queries later on.

 ```
 // Add the creator hash, to the Paper state